Gastonia Cardinals

 The Gastonia Cardinals were a minor league baseball team based in Gastonia, North Carolina on two separate occasions, playing as a minor league affiliate of the St. Louis Cardinals in both instances.

 The first Gastonia Cardinals team played as members of the Class D level North Carolina State League in 1938 and the Tar Heel League in 1939 and 1940, winning the 1939 league championship.
 Three decades later, the second Cardinals team played from 1977 to 1982 as members of the Class A level Western Carolinas League (winning the 1977 league championship) and its 1980 successor, the South Atlantic League.

-The Cardinals teams hosted home games from 1938 to 1940 at the Gastonia High School Stadium and subsequently at Sims Legion Park, which is still in use today.
+The Cardinals teams hosted home minor league games from 1938 to 1940 at the Gastonia High School Stadium and subsequently at Sims Legion Park, which is still in use today.

 History

 1938 to 1940 North Carolina State League / Tar Heel League

-Gastonia first hosted minor league baseball in 1923, when the Gastonia Comers played a partial season as members of the Class B level South Atlantic League.
-The first Gastonia Cardinals team was immediately preceded in minor league play by the 1938 Gastonia Spinners, who played a portion of the season as members of the Independent level Carolina League in the final season of the league.
+Gastonia first hosted minor league baseball in 1923, when the "Gastonia Comers" played a partial season as members of the Class B level South Atlantic League.
+The first Gastonia Cardinals team was immediately preceded in minor league play by the 1938 "Gastonia Spinners," who played a portion of the season as members of the Independent level Carolina League in the final season of the league.

 After the Gastonia Spinners relocated during the 1938 North Carolina League season, the Gastonia "Cardinals" began play.
 On July 22, 1938, the Shelby Cardinals franchise of the eight-team, Class D level North Carolina State League relocated to Gastonia.
-Shelby had a record of 47-23 at the time of the move and were a minor league affiliate of the St. Louis Cardinals.
+Shelby had a record of 47–23 at the time of the move and were a minor league affiliate of the St. Louis Cardinals.
 The Shelby/Gastonia team ended the regular season in second place with a record of 66–45, playing under manager George Silvey.
 Gastonia finished 9.0 games behind the Thomasville Tommies in the final regular season standings and qualified for the playoffs, where they were swept by the eventual champion Mooresville Moors in three games.
 Gastonia's Gene Nafie led the North Carolina State League with 27 home runs and 120 runs scored, while player/manager George Silvey topped the league with 80 stolen bases.

 In 1939, Gastonia continued play as a minor league affiliate of the St. Louis Cardinals, while joining a newly formed league.
 The 1939 Gastionia Cardinals became charter members of the six-team, Class D level Tar Heel League.
 The Hickory Rebels, Lenoir Indians, Newton-Conover Twins, Shelby Nationals and Statesville Owls joined Gastonia in beginning league play.